Newly Diagnosed » What is Autism?

 What is Autism?

-The annual cost of autism is $137 Billion a figure expected to significantly increase over the next decade1
+The annual cost of autism is $236 - $262 Billion, a figure expected to significantly increase over the next decade.

 What is Autism?
 Autism spectrum disorders (ASDs) are a set of complex neurodevelopmental disorders that vary significantly in character and severity, occur in all ethnic and socioeconomic groups, and affect every age group.
-Males are four times more likely to have an autism spectrum disorder than females.
+Males are almost five times more likely to have an autism spectrum disorder than females.

 What Does Autism Look Like?
 Individuals with autism often demonstrate the following behaviors and symptoms: